hplt-project/warc2text-runner/README.md

 Scripts for parallelized extraction of plain texts from WARC archives.
 Aiming at common and reproducible extraction approach.

 ## Install
-* Install warc2text from https://github.com/bitextor/warc2text (later will move to Easybuild)
+* Install warc2text from https://github.com/bitextor/warc2text
-* To use filters from ParaCrawl clone https://github.com/paracrawl/cirrus-scripts
+	* later will move to Easybuild
+	* for CESNET currently using [this recipe](https://github.com/jelmervdl/warc2text/blob/build-cesnet/Dockerfile)

 ## Run
 ```sh